wwidjaya/insightface-ilfw-data-preparation/README.md

-# Data Preparation Script for Collecting Face Dataset from Google Image Crawler
+# Data Preparation Script for Custom Face Dataset that are collected from Google Image
 ## Preparation steps:

 1. Install required package